WarrenKankwe/huntlite-threat-hunting/docs/poster_notes.md

 I implemented a Sigma rule that triggers when 5 or more failed logon attempts occur within 2 minutes.
 This provides a simple, portable detection method for credential-based attacks and aligns with MITRE ATT&CK technique T1110 (Brute Force).

+## Scenario 3 – Network Beaconing (PCAP Analysis)

+In this scenario, I analyzed a packet capture that exhibited strong signs of automated command-and-control (C2) beaconing.
+Using Wireshark, I focused on DNS activity, HTTP request patterns, and packet timing to identify recurring communication between an internal host and a suspicious external server.

+The internal workstation 10.1.17.215 generated a high volume of DNS queries, including long and unusual domain strings that repeated multiple times.
+This type of DNS noise is commonly associated with malware resolving its controller domains or fallback infrastructure.

+The HTTP traffic showed the clearest indicator of beaconing.
+The host repeatedly sent hundreds of identical GET requests to the external IP 5.252.153.241, specifically requesting the same resource:

+`GET /1517096937 HTTP/1.1`

+This single repeated URI path — coupled with frequent 404 Not Found responses — is characteristic of C2 check-in behavior, where malware polls a server for instructions at regular intervals.
+Legitimate applications rarely send an identical request hundreds of times without user interaction.

+To validate the hypothesis of beaconing, I reviewed network timing.
+Using Wireshark’s IO Graphs and the “Delta time displayed” column, I observed that packets to 5.252.153.241 occurred in consistent, predictable intervals, forming a periodic “heartbeat” pattern.
+Even with normal workstation noise mixed in, the repeated timing stood out clearly in both 1-second and 5-second interval graphs.

+Applying the HUNT-LITE framework, I correlated three independent signals—repetitive DNS activity, a dominant repeated HTTP request, and regular timing intervals—to confirm likely beaconing behavior.
+This scenario demonstrates how early detection can occur before payload execution or lateral movement, making beaconing one of the most important network hunting patterns for SOC analysts.